What You’ll Learn 📊

 Setup

 We learned that processes running locally can be accessed using "localhost" instead of an IP address.
-Our local Grafana runs on port 3000, so to access it, open your browser and type localhost:3000.
-If the Docker process is running, the Grafana GUI should load, and you will be prompted to enter a username and password.
-By default, the credentials are "admin/admin", but for security reasons, you will be required to change these credentials upon first login.
+Since our local instance of Grafana runs on port 3000, you can access it by opening your browser and entering localhost:3000.
+If the Docker container is running, the Grafana interface should load, and you will be prompted to enter a username and password.

 Creating a dashboard

-The following view appears:
+The following view will appear:

 Grafana - working with dashboards and panels